AI Agent Architecture: The Trust Boundary Model

 Key Takeaways: AI Agent Architecture and Trust Boundaries

-- An AI agent is not just a prompt; it is a runtime system with tools, data, actions, memory, and observability.
+- An AI agent is not just a prompt; it is a runtime system with tools, data, actions, memory, identity, and observability.

 - The Agent Trust Boundary Model separates instructions, data, tools, and actions.